54th Infantry Division (India): Battle of Basantar

 The Battle of Basantar was among the most vital battles in the war.
 It was one of the greatest tank battles fought by the Indian Army.
-The Division had the 47 Infantry Brigade, 91 Infantry Brigade and the 74 Infantry Brigade, Poona Horse and one squadron of Hodson's Horse.
+The Division had the 47 Infantry Brigade, 91 Infantry Brigade and the 74 Infantry Brigade, Poona Horse, one squadron of Hodson's Horse and 75 Medium Regiment.
 The date for the Basantar crossing was fixed for night 14/15 December, but was postponed by 24 hours by Gen Pinto.
 The Battle of Basantar was a decisive Indian victory.

 The 47 Infantry Brigade was christened Basantar Brigade after the war.

 In what is an Indian Army record, the 54th Infantry Division won as many as 196 gallantry medals in just 14 days of fierce fighting.
-These include 2 Param Vir Chakras and 9 Mahavir Chakras.
-The GOC, Maj Gen Pinto was awarded the Param Vishisht Seva Medal.
+These include 2 Param Vir Chakras, 9 Mahavir Chakras and 4 Vir Chakra.
+The GOC, Major General WAG Pinto was awarded the Param Vishisht Seva Medal.

 The Division remained in Pakistan until the Simla Agreement, after which it moved back to Secunderabad in March 1973.
 A war trophy - a disabled Pakistani M47 Patton Tank was gifted by the Division to the Government of Andhra Pradesh and had it installed on the Tank Bund Road, Hyderabad.